ostreedev/ostree/docs/ima.md

 ## IMA signatures and OSTree checksum

 Mechanically, IMA signatures appear as a `security.ima` extended attribute on the file.
-This is a signed digest of just the file content (and not any metadata)
+This is a signed digest of just the file content (i.e. not including file metadata).

 OSTree's checksums in contrast include not just the file content, but also metadata such as uid, gid and mode and extended attributes;